 Skip to main content

-How contacts work
+How other contacts work

 • Professional focus — Designed for business relationships, not family units

-When to use contacts
+When to use other contacts

-Create contacts for:
+Create an other contact for:

 • CPAs and accountants — Tax professionals you collaborate with